Salih Hudayar: Campaigning for East Turkistan's independence

-Advocating for recognition of Uyghur Genocide
+Advocating for recognition of the Uyghur genocide

-Hudayar spent numerous years extensively advocating for official recognition of the Uyghur genocide by the EU, United Nations, and countries around the world and even referred to it as a "21st century Holocaust".
+Hudayar spent numerous years extensively advocating for official recognition of the Uyghur genocide by the EU, the United Nations, and countries around the world, and referred to it as a "21st century Holocaust."
 On 6 July 2020, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement under Hudayar's leadership filed a formal legal complaint at the International Criminal Court against Chinese officials for genocide and other crimes against humanity against Uyghurs and other Turkic peoples.
-During the last weeks of the Trump Administration, he sent a letter thanking the U.S. Government and the Trump Administration for "everything they have done for East Turkistan and its people and urging Secretary Pompeo to "seal his legacy" by formally recognizing the Uyghur genocide.
+During the last weeks of the Trump Administration, he sent a letter thanking the U.S. Government and the Trump Administration for "everything they have done for East Turkistan and its people" and urging Secretary Pompeo to "seal his legacy" by formally recognizing the Uyghur genocide.
 On 19 January 2021, U.S. Secretary of State Mike Pompeo declared that China was committing an "ongoing" genocide against Uyghurs.
-Before the U.S. Secretary of State Mike Pompeo's official designation of China's actions against Uyghurs as genocide on 19 January 2021, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement, both led by Hudayar, were the only Uyghur groups to have publicly advocated for recognition of the Uyghur genocide.
+Before that designation, the East Turkistan Government in Exile and the East Turkistan National Awakening Movement, both led by Hudayar, were the only Uyghur groups to have publicly advocated for recognition of the Uyghur genocide.

+Hudayar continued to lobby the U.S. Congress in subsequent years, including in support of the Uyghur Policy Act, which the House of Representatives passed on 2 September 2025 and sent to the Senate.
+By 2026 the ETGE was framing the genocide as having entered its thirteenth year and shifting its emphasis from a human-rights framework to a decolonization one.